kobostone/Huawei-Switch-Command-Note/README.md

 [switch1]display vlan
 [switch1]display vlan 10	Show all information of vlan 10
 [switch1]display port vlan	To view types of port and VLAN configuration

+## Find out the connected devices to a Huawei switch
+ "display mac-address"
+ "display arp"
+ "display interface brief"
+ "display lldp neighbor"

+These commands will provide you with information about the MAC addresses, IP addresses, interfaces, and neighboring devices connected to the switch.